elmbridge/curriculum/The Basic Building Blocks of Elm.md

 ### <input type="checkbox"> Step 2

 Like many languages, Elm has a **String** data type to store text.
-In this step, you should complete all the assertions for the string section of the application.
+In this step, you should complete all the unimplemented functions for the string section of the application.
 Once you're ready to get started, navigate to the `sayHello` function.

 ```elm
 sayHello friendsName =